 Let’s look at another perfect, beautiful, exactly what everyone should want story in basketball.
 Let’s say there’s a team who was poised to succeed in 2020 when their tournament got canceled.
 They went down and struggled the next year, missing the tournament altogether before bouncing back this season, working their way through a tough conference and snagging a high seed in the tournament.
 It’s the last shot for the seniors who were screwed by covid and stayed with the team through their down spell and worked so hard to get back up and finish what was left unfinished.
 And this team fights through a gritty tournament and wins it all to finish the last ever run for the team’s seniors.

 The team in that “perfect story” was Kentucky.
 And that “beautiful story” didn’t happen, obviously.
 Kentucky, a 2 seed, lost a game against 15 seeded St. Peters that most people took to be a guaranteed Wildcat win in the first round of the tournament.
-The failure by Kentucky to make that story happen resulted in one of the most interesting, incredible competitive feats March Madness has ever seen; the St. Peter’s peacocks gave the nation a thrill.
+The failure by Kentucky to make that story happen resulted in one of the most interesting, incredible competitive feats March Madness has ever seen; the St. Peter’s peacocks gave the nation a thrill, becoming the lowest seeded team ever to make it through three rounds of March Madness.
 Did they make it past the elite eight?
 No. Did they bring their season all the way to the championship?
 Of course not, and they were never going to.
 That’s not how Cinderella works.
-They did, however, ruin the seasons of three teams who should have won their game and moved on, and fans universally tend to recognize that this is the real beauty of March Madness.
+They did, however, ruin the seasons of three teams who should have won their game and moved on, and fans universally tend to recognize that this is the real beauty of March Madness – taking down the big dogs.

 My point?
 Getting knocked out when it just doesn’t seem right or pretty is what makes the sport so amazing.
 If March Madness always went to the team’s who “deserved it most,” there would be a bunch of top seeds with great coaches and players in the final four every year.
 That’s how college football, hockey, and most other sports run, and that’s why March Madness is more shocking and wild and emotional than any other sport.

 The fact that an undeserving, underwhelming, or underdog team can come in and ruin another team’s season at any given time is what makes March madness incredibly worth watching.
-And when a legend’s career can be undeservedly ended by his team’s biggest rival, it just becomes that much more meaningful.
+And when a legend’s career can be undeservedly ended by his team’s biggest rival, it just becomes that much more meaningful and epically awesome.

 If we went into the tournament believing that the most sentimental and meaningful story of hard work and dedication paying off should happen, who would want upsets?
 We would become bored rooting for the top dog every time and watching other teams struggle to match their level.
 Where would March madness be if upsets were not common miracles rallied around by the whole nation, but instead common disappointments?
 And where would the tournament be if wanting to end the guys who have been succeeding for so long wasnt a common goal of everyone rallying behind these upsets?